radiohe4d/brave-browser-set-default-profile/README.md

 - Download the latest installer from the releases section.
 - Double click the exe and follow the install steps.

+> **_NOTE:_** If you have installed version 1.0.0, it must be manually uninstalled first.

 # Configuration
-By default, the service will use "Profile 1" by default and it will check the registry entry every 60 seconds.
+By default, the service will use the "Default" profile and it will check the registry entry every 60 seconds.
 You will want to change the profile name to your preferred Brave profile.

 ## Edit the service settings

-- Navigate to ``` "C:\Program Files (x86)\BoruSoft\BoruSoft - Brave Browser Set Default Profile" ```
+- Navigate to ``` "C:\Program Files\BoruSoft\BoruSoft - Brave Browser Set Default Profile" ```
 - Open the ```appsettings.json``` file in a text editor.

-## Set the default brave profile
+### Set the default brave profile

 - Change the "ProfileName" property to your desired Brave profile name.
     - To find your Brave profile name: